-Four asset purchase programmes are currently under way, broadly included in the expanded asset purchase programme – APP, through which private and public debt securities are purchased in order to meet the risks associated with a protracted period of low inflation levels:
+Four asset purchase programmes are currently under way, broadly included in the asset purchase programme – APP, through which private and public debt securities are purchased in order to meet the risks associated with a protracted period of low inflation levels:

 - The asset-backed securities purchase programme (ABSPP), announced on 2 October 2014;